mohsensadr/mohsensadr.github.io/index.md

     <section id="about">
         <h2>About Me</h2>
         <p>
             My name is Mohsen.
-Currently, I am working on optimal transport problem as a researcher at the <a href="https://www.psi.ch/en">Paul Scherrer Institute</a>, Switzerland, since July of 2023.
+Currently, I am working on the optimal transport problem as a researcher at the <a href="https://www.psi.ch/en">Paul Scherrer Institute</a>, Switzerland, since July of 2023.
 Here, I am also involved in upgrading <a href="https://gitlab.psi.ch/OPAL">OPAL</a>  (Object Oriented Particle Accelerator Library) to be exa-scalable and portable for simulating particle accelerators, plasma, and rarefied gas dynamics.
 In Dec.
-2021, I joined <a href="https://www.mit.edu">MIT</a>, USA, and worked with Prof. Nicolas Hadjiconstantinou on developing a general-purpose variance reduction for Monte Carlo methods in kinetic theory.
+2021, I joined <a href="https://www.mit.edu">MIT</a>, USA, and worked with Prof. Nicolas Hadjiconstantinou on developing a general-purpose variance-reduced Monte Carlo method for kinetic equations.
 Before that, I worked with Prof. Laurent Villard at the <a href="https://www.epfl.ch/research/domains/swiss-plasma-center/">Swiss Plasma Center</a>, Switzerland, as a postdoc on a particle-in-cell code for simulating plasma in confined geometry called <a href="https://www.epfl.ch/research/domains/swiss-plasma-center/research/theory/codes/research_theory_codes_orb5/">ORB5</a>.
 I carried out my doctoral studies at RWTH Aachen University, Germany, under the supervision of Prof. Manuel Torrilhon and Dr. Hossein Gorji.
-My dissertation was about developing efficient Monte Carlo methods for simulating dense gas, liquid, and phase transition in kinetic theory.
+My dissertation was about developing efficient Monte Carlo methods for simulating dense gas, liquid, and phase transition descriptions in kinetic theory.
         </p>

     </section>